Young Alumni Share How College Shaped Their Career Success

 School of Education & Health, Major: Secondary Education in Social Studies, Grades 7-12

 I began as an English teacher and was encouraged to apply by two Jaspers who were already teaching at Cardinal Hayes.
-At that time there were at least 20 folks working in our school building as administrators, staff, and teachers who were alumni of Manhattan College ranging from the 1970s to 2016.
+At that time there were at least 20 folks working in our school building as administrators, staff, and teachers who were alumni of Manhattan University ranging from the 1970s to 2016.

 In my current position as Dean of Studies I work closely with our principal and assistant principal for academic affairs in setting curriculum and programming for the school.
 I also supervise instruction and assessments, and work with students of all grades, mostly when the student is underperforming academically.
 I enjoy working with parents and students to look for solutions to academic issues.
 The pandemic has been the biggest inhibitor to education in American history.
 Radical educational solutions are required to address the obstacles of student engagement and motivation.
 I have learned a great deal taking on the many overwhelming challenges that have popped up over the last year.